gorakhargosh/watchdog/README.rst

 Watchdog is licensed under the terms of the `Apache License, version 2.0`_.

-Copyright 2011 `Yesudeep Mangalapilly`_.
+- Copyright 2018-2024 Mickaël Schoentgen & contributors
+- Copyright 2014-2018 Thomas Amland & contributors

-Copyright 2012 Google, Inc & contributors.
+- Copyright 2012-2014 Google, Inc.
+- Copyright 2011-2012 Yesudeep Mangalapilly

 Project `source code`_ is available at Github.
 Please report bugs and file enhancement requests at the `issue tracker`_.